mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 compare with [Flow][3] and [TypeScript][4]?
 I intend to publish a subsequent article that answers this question.
 In **theory** both these transpiled languages **should** be able to provide static type checking and eliminate many dynamic type checking calls.
-However, in **practice** however the results may be surprising since the real-world overhead of `cast` methods can be actually quite low.
+However, in **practice** the results may be surprising since the real-world overhead of `cast` methods can be actually quite low.

 We hope you found this useful!
-Please share your thoughts and experiences in the comments.
+Please share your thoughts and experiences in the comments below.

 Cheers, Mike